porgrammerSoma880/AeroVex/README.md

 Enter your name: Tawhid
 Enter a city name to check its Air Quality: London

+Amount of CO in air: concentration = 120.7, aqi = 1
-Amount of pm10 in air: concentration = 15.32, aqi = 41
+Amount of NO2 in air: concentration = 23.86, aqi = 29
-Amount of co in air: concentration = 0.7, aqi = 8
+Amount of O3 in air: concentration = 62.22, aqi = 60
 ...

-Overall AQI for London is: 56
+Overall AQI for London is: 60

 Today, the air quality in London is Moderate.
 Don't worry, but always remember to Stay safe!